didemertens/sei-project2/readme.md

 <img src="src/assets/art-journey-4.png" alt="Website show page" height="300"/> <img src="src/assets/art-journey-3.png" alt="Website show page" height="300"/>

 The website has two different show pages, depending on the art works.
 If it's a horizontal work, the image will be displayed with the details underneath it.
 Otherwise, the image is placed next to the details.
 When hovering the mouse over the artwork, those parts are magnified.
 When known, there is also a map on this page showing where the art piece has been made.
+We used the third-party API Mapbox for this map and marker.

 ## Challenges and future improvements
 * Because the images of the artworks have a very high resolution, it takes a long time to download them.
 This was especially problematic on the results page as it took too much time before every work had been downloaded.
 This has been solved by compressing the images when pulling them for the result page, setting their size in the get request.
 The spinner also helps with this problem as it shows that something is happening and only disappears when half of the images have been downloaded.